Modern resume design for the modern day resume. See creative samples and follow our guide to make the best modern resume that will land you the job.

 2. Create a formal cover letter header

-- Include LinkedIn.
+- Include your LinkedIn profile.
 (87% of hiring managers use LinkedIn to screen job candidates.)

-- Add a blank line, the date, another blank, and the manager’s contact details.
+- Add a blank line, the date, another blank line, and then write the hiring manager’s contact details.

-- Use the same cover letter header in your resume for continuity.
+- Use the same cover letter header in your resume for continuity and a professional look.

 Read more: How to Address a Cover Letter

-3. Paragraph 1: say what job you’re applying for
+3. Opening paragraph: say what job you’re applying for

 - Add your most impressive work accomplishment to keep employers reading.